2.6. Function#

 even_numbers = filter(lambda num: num % 2 == 0, numbers)

-However, if you need to reuse a function in various parts of your code, use a named function to avoid repeating the same code.
+However, if you need to reuse a function in various parts of your code, it’s better to define a named function.

 # use named function because it is used multiple times